google/gsocguides/pages/mentor/00-what_is_google_summer_of_code.md

 **Coding Ends**: At the final deadline for coding, students are welcome and encouraged to continue work on their projects, but only work done before this date can be evaluated.
 Google suggests that all work be complete about a week earlier to give the student time for last-minute improvements and corrections, as well as preparing their work for delivery.
 Students also need to submit mentor evaluations during this time and a link to their code.

-It's a goal of Google Summer of Code that the student participants stick around long after the program has ended and continue contributing to their project communities.
+It's a primary goal of Google Summer of Code that the student participants stick around long after the program has ended and continue contributing to their project communities.
 Great mentors continue working with their students to encourage them to do so.
 It's also customary during this time for organizations to publish a post-GSoC wrap up report.
 Mentors and students take a well-deserved break, but energetic organizations begin planning for the next GSoC during this time.